 Language proficiency represents a considerable private-sector career advantage.
 Where it is deemed an in-demand credential, most corporations readily offer a 10% to 15% salary enhancement for language fluency.
 And for those seeking to effect social change, language fluency enables politicians, attorneys, medical practitioners, educators, and social workers to better advocate the needs and rights of marginalized persons.

 Entry-level language studies are not altogether different than learning a musical instrument.
-What might be rough and cacophonic at first later gives rise to glorious symphonies and language gives rise to powerful influence.
-The human mouth is as much an instrument as a piano or a trumpet and the brain forms synaptic pathways that enable speakers to move pharyngocranial muscles in ways that produce sounds which other brains map to coherent thought.
-In the abstract, language studies could seem banal but it is what a person does with an acquired language that makes it useful, relevant, interesting, and even exciting.
+What might be rough and cacophonic at first later gives rise to glorious symphonies and to compelling discourse.
+In the abstract, language studies would seem peripheral to intellectual pursuits, but it is what a person does with an acquired language that makes it useful, relevant, interesting, and self-actualizing.

 John Woodruff is an Alt-Ac colonialist scholar, irregular adjunct professor, digital humanities practitioner, and contract linguist.
 He holds an earned Ph.D. in Romance Languages and is one of the world’s foremost experts on the periconquest Maya narrative known as Popol Vuh which he examines through the lens of marginalia theory.
 Other areas of interest and study include Maya anthropology, the Cuban missile crisis, and the Generation of 1927 poets and dramatists.
 More recently, Dr. Woodruff has taken an interest in gender law and policy.
 Dr. Woodruff is also the author of various workflow utilities, most notably FormMail++ and Excellent Grades.
 Full Profile

 Digital Humanities is not merely deploying technology in the humanities, but rather employing technology within the humanities to do things that would be impossible but for modern technology.